 It’s important to do tummy time every day.
 For newborns, start with 2 to 3 times a day for 3 to 5 minutes at a time.
 Each week, slowly increase the frequency until you work your way up to 30 minutes a day by 3 months.

 What if my baby hates tummy time?

-Try putting your legs up in an upside down V shape, and put baby belly down on your thighs lay baby across your belly, perpendicular to your body.
+Try putting your legs up in an upside-down V shape, and put your baby belly down on your thighs lay baby across your belly, perpendicular to your body.
 Also, give baby words of encouragement (great job, you can do it, etc.)

 Try tummy time after a diaper change or nap.
 Be sure to wait at least an hour after feeding and never leave baby unattended.

-I made this super cool infographic that you can download and save or print out of these tummy time tips.
+I made this super cool ebook that you can download and save or print out of these tummy time tips.
 This can be particularly helpful if you have a caregiver that isn’t too familiar with tummy time and you want to educate and make sure your baby gets the proper amount while in their care.
-Just subscribe to the blog below to get the graphic.
+Just subscribe to the blog below to get the ebook.

 Please share your tummy time experiences and tips below in the comments.

 WANT EVEN MORE TUMMY TIME TIPS AND TRICKS?